These are the best menu items to savour across the GCC.

 Date Bonbons at A Normal Day in Dubai

 It’s not often that I get hyped about a bread course, but A Normal Day elevates breakfast with its menu of creative culinary options.
 The Date Bonbons offer pieces of toasted brioche arranged like an elaborate game of Jenga.
-Served with striped “bonbons” made from Medjool dates and French butter that should be placed on top and devoured, it’s a delicious opener and a must-order dish at the hip hangout.
-It may be visually gimmicky, but the taste is a testament to the culinary prowess of Chef Illia and his kitchen team. – David Tapley, Editor-in-Chief.
+Served with striped “bonbons” made from Medjool dates and French butter, which should be placed on top and devoured, it’s a delicious opener and a must-order dish at this hip hangout.
+Although it may be visually gimmicky, the taste is a testament to the culinary prowess of Chef Illia and his kitchen team. – David Tapley, Editor-in-Chief.

 Fix Chocolatier at DXB Terminal 3 in Dubai